The False Armistice in France

 During the morning of 7 November, La Dépêche de Brest, the local newspaper for the port city of Brest (on the tip of Brittany in north-western France) printed the German bulletin (sent from Paris) about an armistice delegation travelling to the Western Front.
 The news, it commented, removed “all possible doubt that the Germans had asked for an armistice.”14 Groups of “excited” people gathered outside the newspaper building, which overlooked President Wilson Square, “waiting eagerly around for more [information]”.15 The news they wanted to hear – that the war was over – arrived in the afternoon at the nearby American Navy Headquarters overlooking the same square.

-In a telegram from (ostensibly) Captain R. H. Jackson, the American Naval Attaché in Paris, the news was sent to Admiral Henry B. Wilson, the commander of American naval forces in France.
-It stated that the Allies and Germany had signed an armistice at “eleven this morning”, that “hostilities ceased [at] two this afternoon”, and that Sedan had been “taken this morning” by American forces.
-Shortly after 4:00 pm, the Admiral ordered the news to be announced in the town.13 Almost immediately, it “set a flame that . . . spread like a prairie fire from one end of Brest to the other.”
-Peace celebrations broke out everywhere as people “pressed” into the streets, “laughing, screaming, sobbing, singing” and “opening up into a mad rejoicing”.15
+It was sent to Admiral Henry B. Wilson, the commander of American naval forces in France, in a telegram carrying the name of Captain R. H. Jackson, the American Naval Attaché in Paris.
+And stated that the Allies and Germany had signed an armistice at “eleven this morning”, that “hostilities ceased [at] two this afternoon”, and that Sedan had been “taken this morning” by American forces.
+The Admiral ordered the news to be announced in the town shortly after 4:00 pm;13 and almost immediately, it “set a flame that . . . spread like a prairie fire from one end of Brest to the other”.
+Peace celebrations broke out everywhere as people “pressed” into the streets, “laughing, screaming, sobbing, singing” and “opening up into a mad rejoicing.”15

 “ [I]t was reported unofficially that the Americans had taken Sedan, and it was rumored that the Germans were ready to stop fighting . . . .
 Immediately the celebration began.
 Sirens and whistles on all ships blew continuously for a half-hour, powerful searchlights from destroyers and other ships in the harbor swept the sky in all directions, and different colored rockets, ordinarily used for signaling purposes at sea, went up in large numbers . . . .
 Ashore the people went crazy; French and American soldiers and sailors paraded the streets, yelled, sang, held meetings and reunions – some dry, some wet, but all happy . . . .
 Later in the evening it was rumored that the announcement had been a mistake, but this rumor did not stop the celebration, which the French people had been saving for four years and which now continued all night.
 In the morning the newspapers declared the report to be false and the population of Brest sobered to some extent, although everyone knew, as the French said, ‘La guerre est fini’.36

-La Dépêche reported how sirens on American ships and church bells in the town were still sounding at 7 o’clock in the evening, and how “a thousand” floodlights lit up the harbour while rockets burst overhead into the night.16 The commandant of a British army line-of-communication base there, which appears not to have been affected by the news, noted in his war diary for Thursday 7 November, without any elaboration, that the town and ships in the harbour were “illuminated” following a false report received by the Americans that an armistice had been signed.17
+La Dépêche reported how sirens on American ships and church bells in the town were still sounding at 7 o’clock in the evening, and how “a thousand” floodlights lit up the harbour while rockets burst overhead into the night.16 The commander of a British army line-of-communication base there, which does not seem to have been affected by the news, noted in his war diary for Thursday 7 November (without any elaboration) that the town and ships in the harbour were “illuminated” following a false report received by the Americans that an armistice had been signed.17

-Vice Admiral Frederic Moreau, the Maritime Prefect for the Brest Region, had received information on 7 November that the news was false and, “a bit upset by the turn of events”, complained to Admiral Wilson when the latter went to see him the next day.
+Vice Admiral Frederic Moreau, the Maritime Prefect for the Brest Region, had received information on 7 November that the news was false and, “a bit upset by the turn of events”, complained to Admiral Wilson when the latter saw him the next day.
 Wilson recorded what the Vice Admiral told him:

 “Crowds had kept marching up and down the rue de Siam – the main street of Brest and the street on which is situated the Prefecture, his residence and office – and kept him awake most of the night.
 Then again the workers on war material in the Arsenal had wanted to knock off work now that the war was over.
 He had told them to keep at work; that the war was not over.
 They had replied ‘Admiral Wilson says the war is over’.
 The saloon and restaurant men demanded an extension of the usual closing time of nine o’clock because the war was over.
 He had declined to grant an extension saying ‘the war is still on’.
 Then they had also replied ‘Admiral Wilson says the war is over’.
 I laughed and gradually he thawed out and laughed heartily with me.”38